dfyvece/CourseProject/FinalDocumentation.md

 Development on the frontend requires a `npm` version 16 or newer installed and available in the path.

+Frontend files are found in the `src/` directory.

 ### Backend

 The backend is structured in two main components: